St George's Hospital, Havering

 St George's Hospital was a hospital on Suttons Lane in Hornchurch in the London Borough of Havering, in northeast London, England.
 It opened in 1938 and closed in October 2012.
+The former hospital buildings and grounds have been converted into the St George's Park housing estate, St George's Health and Wellbeing Hub and the RAF Hornchurch Heritage Centre.

 History

 Initial use

 The need for the building followed the Local Government Act 1929 and the transfer of welfare functions from poor law unions to county and county borough councils.
 It was built by Essex County Council and was designed by John Stuart who held the position of County Architect from 1920 to 1945.
 The land was purchased from New College, Oxford and development began in 1933.
 Building work was undertaken by H. Arnold and Sons and the foundation stone was dated 1935.
 The opening ceremony was held in 1938 and it was named Suttons Institution.
 The placename 'Suttons' was an old manor in Hornchurch, believed to refer to the location south of the main settlement.
 The initial primary use was as a home for the elderly, with provision for children, nursing mothers and psychiatric care.